 Tønsberg to Tjøme - Tønsberg, about 51 km

-Back and forth.
-Tjøme is a group of wonderful islands bathing in the sea, offering a passerby an endless view.
+Back and forth, Tjøme is a group of wonderful islands bathing in the sea, offering a passerby an endless view.
 You can get to the World's End / Verdens Ende, which is the actual name of the southernmost tip of the island of Tjøme, with over 220 sunny days in a year.

 Tønsberg to Sandefjord, about 27 km

-The viking ship of Gokstadhaugen, Gokstadskipet, the ship was removed and relocated to Oslo, the hull of the ship is still intact and at the same place.
+The Viking ship of Gokstadhaugen, Gokstadskipet, the ship was removed and relocated to Oslo, the hull of the ship is still intact and at the same place.

 Sandefjord to Kristiansand about 207 km

 Park your rental camper near Kristiansand, which has a zoo and an amusement-park.
-You can meet Julius, a locally famous chimpanzee, and take part on a tiger safari.
+You can meet Julius, a locally famous chimpanzee, and take part in a tiger safari.
 Have fun with "real" pirates on the island of Kaptein Sabeltann.
 Cardamom Town is a fictive city, based on the famous children's story book by Thorbjørn Egner.